Top 10 Eagles Love Songs

 #8 – Peaceful Easy Feeling

 Tempchin has the sole songwriting credit for “Peaceful Easy Feeling.”
-As the story goes, he wrote the song when he was still trying to break into the music industry.
+As the story goes, he wrote the song while trying to break into the music industry.
 The lyrics are about a woman he saw while visiting the Old Town San Diego State Historic Park one day, though, in a very real sense, the lyrics are about all of the beautiful women he saw in those days.
-Anyways, “Peaceful Easy Feeling” did well enough as the Eagles’ third single ever released.
+“Peaceful Easy Feeling” did well enough as the Eagles’ third single ever released.
 It reached the number 22 position in the United States and the number 35 position in Canada.
 Since then, it has remained one of the band’s more popular songs.

 #7 – I Love to Watch a Woman Dance